immanuelpotter/harden/README.md

  CIS Benchmark Standard CentOS 7 (v2.1.1)

+ I am not affiliated with the CIS in any way - these scripts are designed to provide a solid base to build from - use at your own risk

  Server Level 1 Hardening scripts

- This has been designed to be idempotent; i.e. running more than once at any time will not cause problems.
+ This has been designed to be idempotent; i.e. running more than once at any time should not cause problems.

 Directions for use: